quantstamp/universal-solc-compiler/README.md

 An additional parameter `-U [userRule]` is added to the usolc program.
 User can also enforce rules on the versions they wanted to use.
 The version is now chosen with the following flow:

 1. usolc has a list of Available versions
-2. The list is filtered with the solidity pragma version statement
+2. If there is a solidity file in the argument, then the list is filtered with the pragma version statement
-3. If specified, then the list is further filtered with the user specified rules
+3. If user have specified additional rules, then the list is further filtered with the rules
 4. Choose the newest version available in the resulting list

 `userRule` is in the format of `[version filter](+-)`